thepolicylab-projectportals/project-portal-theme/README.md

 ### Netlify

+We use Netlify's github integration to manage builds.

+- Production builds are triggered upon a push/merge to the `prod` branch
-Netlify builds are currently scheduled to trigger:
+- Staging builds are triggered upon a push/merge to the `main` branch
+- Preview builds are triggered upon a pull request to either `main` or `prod`

-- Nightly (via Netlify's scheduler) and
+- TO REVIEW: Nightly (via Netlify's scheduler)
-- Upon a push to the github repository (via a Github action cURLing a Netlify API).

 We are currently investigating how to trigger a build upon certain Airtable actions.